News & Events | Posted April 10, 2024

 The SLA is a supporter of the James Hutton Institute successful bid to UKRI on the topic of Land Use For Net Zero Hub ( LUNZ).

 The breadth of knowledge available within the SLA and its supporters will provide valuable input into the work of the Hub.
+Find out more about its current work here https://lunzhub.com/

 The three themes are soil health, agricultural systems, and land use change and the work will address the three top policy priorities of: